Each invitation, written on thick paper, hand-sweet, heavy stock. Deckled edges.

 He blinks.
 He knows something of Victoria, then, the consternation at the prospect of speaking with her is so plain upon his face.
 “No. It’s not necessary.
 Let her buy what she wants.”

-The construction crew, working furiously throughout November and December, finish the carriage house on time.
+The construction crew--a group of men coming in from Dumas, Helena, and even across the Mississippi from Greenville--working furiously throughout November and December, finish the carriage house on time.
 Renie watches them through the warped glass windows of the back of the house, the sounds of saws and hammers bright in the winter air.
 She does not speak with them except in the briefest manner, delivering messages.
 She doesn’t know how, but should she dally with the workers, Victoria would know, even in the height of day under the thin winter sun.
 But it doesn’t stop her from thinking about it, about taking the foreman with the kind face and rough hands somewhere no one could see, to feel him against her.

 Renie informs the crew that Victoria will grant bonus checks for each of them, to be delivered on December 31 and only if the house is complete.
 The men take this seriously.

 New linens and drapery, art and other accoutrements, desks, vanities, sofas, chairs, lighting, carpet; all of these are needed.
 She hires a decorator from Memphis to finish out the interior of the house before January fifth, the day of the party.
 A stout little woman with broad, expressive features and short cropped hair presents herself to Renie.
 She tours the house, looks over the list and nods.
 Renie asks, “Can you do this?
 By the fifth?”
 Holding her breath.
 The woman smiles and says, “Cheap, fast, and good.
 Pick two.”